Eccentric-Anomalies/AMC-Forth-Development/addons/amc_forth/README.md

 # AMC Forth

-### A C# based implementation of Chuck Moore's Forth computer language running inside the [Godot game engine](https://godotengine.org/).
+#### A C# based implementation of Chuck Moore's Forth computer language running inside the [Godot game engine](https://godotengine.org/).

-AMC Forth is was created to be the in-flight computer for the AMC SkyDart, a fictional spacecraft featured in [Tungsten Moon](https://store.steampowered.com/app/3104900/Tungsten_Moon/).
-Spun off into its own project on [Github](https://github.com/Eccentric-Anomalies/AMC-Forth), AMC Forth is available for public use under the generous [MIT License](https://github.com/Eccentric-Anomalies/AMC-Forth/blob/main/LICENSE), which allows you to use the software provided it continues to include the original license.
+AMC Forth is a C#-based implementation of Chuck Moore's Forth computer language, running inside the [Godot game engine](https://godotengine.org/).
+It was created to be the in-flight computer for the AMC SkyDart, a fictional spacecraft featured in [Tungsten Moon](https://store.steampowered.com/app/3104900/Tungsten_Moon/).
+Spun off into its own project on [Github](https://github.com/Eccentric-Anomalies/AMC-Forth), AMC Forth is available for public use under the generous [MIT License](https://github.com/Eccentric-Anomalies/AMC-Forth/blob/main/LICENSE).

 ## How to Use AMC Forth

 AMC Forth is suited to inclusion in your Godot project using two Godot add-on paths: `addons/amc_forth`  for the Forth engine C# class, and `addons/amc_forth_terminal` which has a local DEC VT-100 subset script, `forth_term_local.gd`, and a simple telnet script, `forth_term_telnet.gd`.
 The local terminal implementation can be used together with a 2D canvas shader, `terminal_canvas.gdshader`, or a 3D shader, `terminal_3d.gdshader`, to reproduce the appearance of a VT-100 terminal screen.
 Example 2D and 3D terminal+Forth scenes are available at the root of the [Github repository for AMC Forth](https://github.com/Eccentric-Anomalies/AMC-Forth).
 Please refer to those examples when trying to use AMC Forth in your own 2D or 3D Godot project!

+## AMCForth Word List

+AMCForth currently implements an extensive set of [built-in words](./docs/builtins.md).
+Each word links to a page with a short description of what it does how it uses the Forth data stack.
+For debugging purposes, there is also a link to the C# class that implement's the word's functionality, as well as the values of its execution tokens for both interpreted and compiled contexts.

+## AMCForth Test Suite

+This repository also includes a [Forth test suite](./tests.fth) that can be [INCLUDE](./docs/Include.md)-ed to validate the correctness of the implementation.
+When executed, a successful run produces NO output to the terminal (i.e. prints "ok").

 ## The AMCForth Class (C#)